dianavile/RgSocDVTeam/General Workflow Git, Version Control and Github.md

 #### Struggling to find a way
 Shortly afterwards, we realized one thing: starting to code and do pair programming in remote isn´t easy:

 - We didn´t understand the code.
 Not even a tiny bit.
+We realized we needed to learn a lot.
 - We [struggled to focus after a long working day](https://twitter.com/artnerdnet/status/1015567892081979393)
 - Our work schedules were completely the opposite.
 We needed to find a way to work together.
 - We realized we both had a different learning style.
 While @V moves quickly forward, Diana needed more time to stick with the basics.

 #### Pair programming
 We decided to let our coaches be the bridge between our tight schedules and different learning styles.
 While, Violeta´s attended her [first tech conference](https://twitter.com/artnerdnet/status/1015883042462818305), Diana tried to stick with the basics learning Git, Version Control and Github (see here learnings below).
-Luckily we found a way to [Enjoying working even Friday night](https://twitter.com/artnerdnet/status/1017905655422881793).
+While Diana is still catching up with Violeta´s speed, luckily we could communicate openly about it.
+Pair programming, especially almost fully remote, is hard, but even then still you can [Enjoy working even Friday night](https://twitter.com/artnerdnet/status/1017905655422881793).

 ### Lessons Learned
 - PREPARATION IS KEY